Solutions - Chapter 5

 - Make a list of five or more usernames called

-.
-Make sure one or two of the new usernames are also in thecurrent_users
+current_users.
+Make another list of five usernames callednew_users.
+Make sure one or two of the new usernames are also in thecurrent_userslist. - Loop through the

-list to see if each new username has already been used.
+new_userslist to see if each new username has already been used.
 If it has, print a message that the person will need to enter a new username.
 If a username has not been used, print a message saying that the username is available. - Make sure your comparison is case insensitive.
 If

-should not be accepted.
-(To do this, you’ll need to make a copy ofcurrent_users
+'John'has been used,'JOHN'should not be accepted.
+(To do this, you’ll need to make a copy ofcurrent_userscontaining the lowercase versions of all existing users.)

 current_users = ['eric', 'willie', 'admin', 'erin', 'Ever']